 You don’t need to be a professional designer to create an amazing sales page.
 You can learn how to create a sales page for free through the various design resources online.

-Kajabi Pages has a plethora of pre-built templates that can be customized for your business.
+Kajabi offers a landing page creator that has a plethora of pre-built templates that can be customized for your business.
 You don’t need any prior experience with website builders to launch a professional looking, well-designed sales page.

 Once you’ve selected a template, modify your page to your heart’s content.